 ||an optional flag that adds the association to the generated model.|

-The nested scaffold creates a model that is meant to be nested in another object’s form via the
+The nested_scaffold creates a nested model that is associated to a parent via a foreign key, and whose forms are meant to be nested in the parent model’s form via the

 rails g fae:nested_index_scaffold [ModelName] [field:type] [field:type]

 This is helpful for objects that have very few attributes, but aren’t nested under another object.
-E.g. categories, etc.
+E.g. categories with only a name attribute, etc.

 rails g fae:page [PageName] [field:type] [field:type]